 3 Justification

-SA1 has studied and specified service requirements on new DualSteer devices and how to apply traffic steering and/or switching between two 3GPP access networks connected to the same or different PLMN networks.
-Please refer to TR 22.841 and TS 22.261 for details.

-SA2 has a new study on Multi-Access, FS_MASSS (TR 23.700-54), with three main objectives:
+SA2 has a new study on Multi-Access: FS_MASSS (TR 23.700-54).

-- WT#1: Study the overall architecture and function enhancements to 5GS to support DualSteer devices.

-- WT#2: Study how MPQUIC can be extended to support non-UDP traffic.

-- WT#3: Study a simplified ATSSS architecture for non 3GPP access, not based on current TNGF/N3IWF.

 The security aspects FS_MASSS and their impact in the architecture are to be covered in SA3.
 More specifically, in principle the following topics require SA3 coordination as per potential security impact:

-1) DualSteer device is a new type of device that will register onto the 5G System, thus it is required to ensure that updated procedures (subscription, registration, mobility management) and communication of DualSteer devices with the 5GS are secured.
+1) DualSteer device is a new type of device that will register onto the 5G System across 3GPP access, thus it is required to ensure that updated procedures (subscription, registration, mobility management) and communication of DualSteer devices with the 5GS are secured.

+NOTE: the security impact is not identified at the moment.

-2) For the new ATSSS (Ph4) envisioned scenario, i.e., non-3GPP access is not based on current TNGF/N3IWF, the new required architecture enhancement should not compromise the overall security posture of the 5G network, in particular:
+2) For the new ATSSS (Ph4) envisioned scenario, i.e., non-3GPP access is not based on current TNGF/N3IWF, the potential new architecture enhancement should not compromise the overall security posture of the 5G network, in particular:

 - whether to keep NAS security context on non-3GPP access.